 If you're in the market to sell or buy a recreational vehicle, it's only natural to look for a published source that can help you learn about market values for new and used models.
-While Kelley Blue Book no longer publishes RV valuations, you can find information about camper values through NADA's publications and website.
+While Kelley Blue Book no longer publishes RV valuations, you can find information about camper values through NADA (National Automobile Dealers Association).

 NADA Appraisal Guide

 The NADA Recreational Vehicle Appraisal Guide is the industry-standard resource book for valuing campers.
-The guide is updated and published three times each year, with new versions coming out each January, May and September.
-Each edition features updated wholesale, retail and suggested list prices for all types of campers, ranging from truck campers to high-end motor homes.
+The guide is updated and published three times each year, with new versions coming out each January, May, and September.
+Each edition features updated wholesale, retail, and suggested list prices for all types of campers, ranging from truck campers to high-end motor homes.
 The book even includes park models and heavy-duty tow vehicles.
-Each book features valuation information for the current model year and the 15 previous model years, making it an ideal resource for buyers and sellers alike.
+Each book features valuation information for the current model year and the 14 years before that, making it an ideal resource for buyers and sellers alike.